 - Create a concrete course of action toward working as a dog trainer

 The next session of this online certificate course begins Oct.
-24, 2017.
-Visit https://apdt.com/education/ to register.
+31, 2018.
+Visit https://apdt.com/education/ for more information.